riboviz/riboviz/docs/install.md

 $ pip list
 ```

-The Python packages will be listed:
+The Python packages and their versions will be listed:

 ```
 biopython                 1.73